brettschneider/ooze/docs/index.rst

 Injecting dependencies makes organizing and reorganizing code easier and more efficient.
 Additionally injecting dependencies makes testing your code and writing unit-tests much easier.
-Unfortunately, manually injecting dependencies can rappidly become tedious and error prone.
+Unfortunately, manually injecting dependencies can rapidly become tedious and error prone.
 That's where dependency injectors (DI) come in.
 Dependency injectors automate standing up your object graphs by automatically injecting dependencies into your functions and class instances.